 There are no restrictions relating to authors’ qualifications.
 The Journal’s publication fee may differ according to the corresponding author’s membership status in one or more of the Three Societies.

 Chapter 5 (Preparation and Submission)

-Manuscript should be prepared in MS Word and submitted via the online submission system (http://submit.jrpr.org).
-The author should enclose the cover page, a written consent on copyright transfer together, and author’ checklist with the manuscript for submission.
-The cover page, written consent on copyright transfer, and author’s checklist should contain the following:
+The manuscript should be prepared in MS Word and submitted via the online submission system (http://submit.jrpr.org).
+The manuscript should be submitted with a cover page, a written consent on copyright transfer, and an author’s checklist for submission.
+The cover page, the written consent on copyright transfer, and the author’s checklist should contain the following items:

-- Cover page: manuscript title, information on the authors and the corresponding author (name, affiliation, address, telephone number, and email address), manuscript type, expedite review Y/N, etc.
+- 1. Cover page: manuscript title, information on the authors and the corresponding author (name, affiliation, address, telephone number, and email address), manuscript type, etc.

-- Consent on copyright transfer: a signature of the corresponding author to confirm the consent of all the authors to transfer the copyright of the contents in the manuscript.
+- 3. Consent on copyright transfer: the signature of the corresponding author to confirm the consent of all of the authors to transfer the copyright of the contents in the manuscript to the Journal.

-For manuscripts including photographs, if the author requests color printing or special printing thereof, the author will be charged for additional expense.
-The publication charge should be paid according to the table below as requested by the Association.
-For the manuscript written in Korean, additional fee of KRW 80,000 per page would be charged for Korean to English translation.
-The charge could be waived by submitting the author application to the editor-in-chief indicating that there is no support from the institution or the grant.
+For manuscripts including photographs or special images, if the author requests color printing or special printing thereof, the author will be charged for the additional expense.
+Once the article is accepted, the publication fee should be paid according to the table below as requested by the Journal.
+The publication fees are as follows:

 Section 2 Specific Guidelines

 Manuscripts, including all tables, figures, captions, and references, must be written in English.

 Papers should follow the order indicated below.
 The cover page should have the page number 1, with each of the other sections starting on a new page.